SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project-for-clarity-performance-and-reliable-builds/rule.md

   * This approach bypasses pre-fetched, cached data, increasing server load and slowing down the application.
   * It negates the benefits of static site generation, where data should be ready and waiting.
-* **Relying on React Cache:**

-  * React’s cache is still a beta feature with limited applicability and minimal performance improvements.
-Relying on it can lead to unpredictable results, making it unsuitable for most production environments.

 ### Common Practices: